 This design makes it easy to accidentally fire the shutter when you go to cock the shutter.
 The result will be a ruined frame.

 A spacer could be used to make the tripod mount usable.
-A couple sheets posterboard would probably work.
+A couple of sheets poster board would probably work.
+However, my thoughts were that I'm only willing to put in so much effort for a cheap camera.

-The Lubitel is a twin lens reflex camera, so there is a viewing lens and taking lens which are coupled together.
+The Lubitel is a twin-lens reflex camera, so there is a viewing lens and taking lens which are coupled together through sprockets.
+You can see the sprockets around both lenses.

-When you look through the viewfinder, you are seeing through the top lens.
-This is the viewing lens, and it is what is used to focus.
+When you look through the viewfinder, you are seeing an image projected from the top lens onto the ground glass screen used to focus.
+The top lens is referred to as the viewing lens.

-By turning the viewing lens, the bottom lens will also turn.
-They are connected by sprockets.
+By focusing with the viewing lens, the bottom lens will also turn and should be focusing at the same distance.

 Expect to see flare, chromatic aberrations, distortion, and other "undesirable" properties.
-I say "undesirable," but for people that enjoy Lomography, the traits can be desireable.
+I say "undesirable," but for people that enjoy Lomography, the traits can be desirable.
+They can also offer a challenge to work around.

 Shutter speeds range from 1/15 of a second to 1/250 of a second in whole stops.
-There is also a bulb mode.
+There is also a bulb mode and self timer.
+The selected aperture can be seen on the side of the lens barrel.

 That limitation is also going to affect what film you can use in the camera.
-ISO 100 and 200 speed films are going to be more difficult to use than slower or faster film.
+ISO 100 and 200 speed films are going to need an exposure time that is too long to hand-hold the camera without getting blurry images.

 Viewfinder & Focusing Screen

 I'm not sure of the magnification that the loop provides.
-I think might be 2x or 3x magnification.
+I think it might be 2x or 3x magnification.
+While it was helpful, I still found myself zone focusing because the TLR focusing screen is not particularly bright.

-Additionally, part of the waist-level viewfinder can be folded down leaving a small square cutout that can be used to crudely zone focus.
+Additionally, part of the waist-level viewfinder can be folded down leaving a small square cutout that can be used to roughly frame an image while relying on zone focusing.

-I found both methods of focusing to be unreliable.
+I found both methods of focusing on the Lomo Lubitel 166B to be unreliable.
 I was never confident that my shot was going to be in focus.

-If the Lubitel 166B would have mounted to a tripod, I would have stopped down the aperture and used zone focusing.
+If the Lubitel 166B would have been easier to a mount on a tripod, I would have stopped down the aperture and used zone focusing.

 There is no built-in light meter.
-You're going to need a hand-held light meter in order to set your exposure.
+The Lomo Lubitel 166B is a completely analog camera.
+You're going to need a hand-held photography light meter in order to set your exposure.

 I used my Minolta Flash Meter VF.
 It is close to 20-years-old and worth over twice as much as the Lubitel 166B.